PKU-DAIR/Hetu-Galvatron/README.md

 ## Plotting Figures

 To analysis these data and plot figures presented in the paper, we also provide `plot_{id}.py` to plot the corresponding figure.
-For example, to plot Figure 8, we use the following command:
+For example, to plot Figure 8/9, we use the following command:

 ```
 bash scripts_ae/8_plot.sh new
+bash scripts_ae/9_plot.sh new
 ```

-To get Figure 8 in the paper, we use the following command:
+To get Figure 8/9 in the paper, we use the following command:

 ```
 bash scripts_ae/8_plot.sh default
+bash scripts_ae/9_plot.sh default
 ```

 To plot Figure 10(a), we use the following command: